yegor256/together/README.md

 Here, the `Together` class will run the "job" in multiple threads and will make sure that all of them return `true`.
 If at least one of them returns `false`, the test will fail.
+If at least one of the threads will throw an exception, the test will also fail.

+`Together` guarantees that all threads will start exactly simultaneously, thus simulating [race condition] as much as it's possible.
+This is exactly what you need for your tests: making sure your object under test experiences troubles that are very similar to what it might experience in real life.

 ## How to Contribute